Some employees will not qualify for both leave and pay.

 Employees in surrogacy arrangements

-The conditions are the same, except to qualify for Statutory Adoption Pay the employee must have worked for you continuously for at least 26 weeks by the 15th week before the week the baby is due.
+The conditions are the same, except to qualify for Statutory Adoption Pay the employee must have been continuously employed by you for at least 26 weeks up to any day in the 15th week before the baby is due.

 If you ask, they must give you proof that they intend to become the baby’s legal parent.

-Employees won’t qualify for either adoption leave or pay if they:
+Employees will not qualify for either adoption leave or pay if they:

 - become a special guardian or kinship carer